ArnavAt3/delta-demo/README.md

 # delta-demo
 this is a demo repo
-no this a new repo not deltaa
+no this a new repo not delta

+#teacher
+shraddha khapra